jasonacox/Powerwall-Dashboard/README.md

       PW_DEBUG=no
   ```

+* Copy `compose.env.sample` to `compose.env` - you do not need to edit these defaults unless you are running a non-standard install such as docker rootless.

+* Copy `telegraf.local.sample` to `telegraf.local`.
+If you want to monitor custom measurements for your site (most users don't need this), add the required telegraf.conf TOML entries to this file.
+Once created, this file is not overwritten by upgrades or future runs of setup.sh.

 * Copy `grafana.env.sample` to `grafana.env` - you do not need to edit these defaults.
 However, there are optional settings for alert notifications and HTTPS.

 * Optional: If you want to pull in local weather data, copy `weather/weather411.conf.sample` to `weather/weather411.conf` and edit the file to include your location ([Latitude and Longitude](https://jasonacox.github.io/Powerwall-Dashboard/location.html)) and your OpenWeatherMap API Key.
 To get a Key, you need to set up a free account at [openweathermap.org](https://home.openweathermap.org/users/sign_up).
 Make sure you check your email to verify account.
 API keys can take a few hours to activate.